-Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Unattractive And Undateable’
+Steve Harvey Under Fire Again, Mocks Asian Men, Says They Are ‘Undateable’

 Amazingly, Harvey retracted his statement and announced that “the first runner-up is Colombia.
 Miss Universe 2015 is Miss Philippines.”
 His statement was met with hisses and boos from the audience as Wurtzbach was transfixed in shock as the crown was taken from Gutierrez’s head and placed on hers.

-The daytime talk show host speaking to Today, revealed he was ashamed over the incident and also angry.
-The bestselling author of Act Like a Lady, Think Like a Man pointed out that it was not his mistake alone; adding that he had read what was on the teleprompter, only to be told something different in his ear piece.
+The daytime talk show host, speaking to Today, revealed he was ashamed over the incident and also angry.
+The bestselling author of Act Like a Lady, Think Like a Man pointed out that it was not his mistake alone, adding that he had read what was on the teleprompter, only to be told something different in his ear piece.

 Okay Steve Harvey's joke about Asian men being unattractive was trash but that doesn't mean Asians can use it as an excuse to be anti-black.